 A large part of what makes Independence so charming is its community.
 Every business tells a story.
 The revitalized downtown has an attractive streetscape with vintage shops like Same As It Never Was, one-of-a-kind handmade skateboards at LongBoard Larry and the literary treasure trove of Second Chance Books.
 Annual summer events like River’s Edge concert series, Independence Days (featuring a 4th of July parade and fireworks shows) and the Community Fiesta bring together the whole town and surrounding Salem metro.
 Come October, the Oregon Airstream Club’s Airstreams on Main Street draws shiny silver trailers to Independence, the first of the club’s urban on-the-street rallies.
 Learn about the long history of Independence, once an Oregon Trail pioneer settlement, at the city’s Heritage Museum.
 The 7-acre Inspiration Garden at Mt.
 Fir Park is delicately tended, with a bee and butterfly habitat, vegetable and fruit gardens, medicinal plants, dozens of rose varieties and a special children’s garden.
 Whether you’re making friends in a bookshop, saying hi on the soft-surface Willamette River Trail loop or sharing shade at the dog park, you’ll see why Independence locals are proud of their hometown.

 The city of Independence is in close proximity to Willamette Valley wine country, the Ankeny National Wildlife Refuge and Western Oregon University.
 Whatever your reason for visiting the area, consider a stay near Independence.
 The Buena Vista House is located in a classic home that’s also a cafe, with hors d’oeuvres and wine upon arrival and complimentary breakfast.
-MaMere’s Guest House in Monmouth is a bike-friendly business and B&B. In 2019, a new boutique hotel (part of the Trace collection) is coming to Independence, located right above the Willamette River: it will feature 70+ guest rooms with stunning town views, a bike work station, rentals and a rooftop bar — just one more reason to visit Independence, Oregon.
+MaMere’s Guest House in Monmouth is a bike-friendly business and B&B. The new boutique Independence Hotel (part of the Trace collection) on the bank of the Willamette River offers rooms and suites with stunning views, a bike amenities, rentals, riverfront patio and a rooftop bar — just one more reason to visit Independence, Oregon.